le-schlo/EnT_Substrate_Mapping/README.md

 # Substrate mapping for energy transfer catalysis

-This repository contains the code for the creation and prediction of the virtual chemical space for the dearomative cycloaddition to heterocycles as described in this paper: TBA
+This repository contains the code for the creation and prediction of the virtual chemical space for the dearomative cycloaddition to heterocycles as described in this [paper](https://doi.org/10.1021/jacs.5c09249)

 <!---
 <p align="center">